replicate/replicate-javascript/README.md

 ### `replicate.request`

-Low-level request method used by other convenience methods.
+Low-level method used by the Replicate client to interact with API endpoints.

 ```js
 const response = await replicate.request(route, parameters);